ENate/spring-kafka-examples/README.md

 ```
 cd spring-kafka-examples
 ```
-For the purpose of this tutorial, I ran kafka via docker-compose using
+For the purpose of this tutorial (or dev), I ran kafka via docker-compose using
 ```
 docker-compose up -d
 ```